Curious thing, the art world.

 It was bitter cold, but she decided to leave her coat in the car down the cobbled street.
 She wore the strapless black item, more second skin than dress, and glided in her simple black pumps toward the cast-iron building, under the gallery banner and up the worn factory stairs to the second floor, where I met her in my rented tux.
 Her green eyes glistened in the sudden glow of lights, glancing momentarily at the names etched into the plate glass panel at the entry.
 The preview crowd was already there in their evening finery, champagne flutes in hand.
 Ten lovely Oriental girls in Nehru jackets passed among them, offering exotic canapés.

 The walls of the gallery were painted black, like a night without stars.
 The first space extolled the mystery of Colón and his use of ancient iconography to cast a unique reflection on our modern society.
-The left wall was devoted to the glyphs that had been hunted down and translated by our anthropology class at Columbia, giving special credit to professor Samuel Aguilar.
+The left wall was devoted to the glyphs hunted down and translated by our anthropology class at Columbia, giving special credit to professor Samuel Aguilar.
 Two maps, one of ancient Maya capitals, the other of New York City, showed how the graffiti artist had created a metaphoric fusion of the two civilizations by painting cartouches of ruling Maya lords at key symbolic locations in Manhattan and Queens.
 Massa's photographs of the glyphs appeared alongside the names of Maya holy lords of Palenque, Tikal, Copan, Uxmal and Chich'en Itza, with English translations and the dates of their reigns.

 On the opposite wall hung the tiles, bearing the Colón signature.
 Under each was the story of where it had appeared and what the glyph said.
 Along with those from the Guggenheim, Henri Bendel, le Côte Basque, Elaine's, Warhol's Factory and Shea Stadium, there was the tile found beside the Polar Bear pool at Central Park Zoo and its exact duplicate picked up on Rikers Island—chu-ka-ja, captured.
 There was the glyph of a snake rising from a crevice among rocks on a tile that had appeared at the Gay Pride Parade—lok'yi, came out.
 Next to an oversized diamond ring glistening in Cartier's window, a glyph announced lakam tun, great stone.
-And then there was that curious tile that showed up on Christmas at the altar of Saint Patrick's Cathedral—Eb', the sign for the twelfth day of the Maya Tzolk'in calendar.
+And then there was that curious tile that showed up on Christmas at the altar of Saint Patrick's Cathedral—Eb', the sign for the 12th day of the Maya Tzolk'in calendar.
 Fé was given full credit in the accompanying brochure as Colón's close associate.

 From there she passed into what Brinker called "The Hall of Caves," where each of her huge panels was suspended from the high ceiling, anchored to the floor and lit with its own dramatic spot.
 The angled lighting emphasized the rough, stony surface and the positioning of each panel isolated the viewer with that particular painting.
 The first panel seemed to reveal a small ghostlike hand, a very slight impression on the lower right side of the great, dark wall, what the critic Stoner had described as the eternal symbol of human isolation.
 She paused a moment to have her photograph taken with Max, smiling brightly for the camera.
 I noted a faint blush of pride rising along her cheekbones as she thanked the guests for coming.